ViniciusSimm/diabetes-predict/README.md

 Problably the results would be even better if we had a larger dataset to work with.

 A final table was created to compare the results between all selected models.

+We will use Linear Regression to formulate our final model, because the results were better than the other models and it's easier to work with than OLS.